Organic cashmere: why is a kimono so expensive — and so precious?

 -

-3. Cashmere or wool: what is the real difference?
+3. Cashmere or wool: what's the real difference?

 Wool (sheep):